 6 Fall 2025 Runway Trends I Already Found at Zara, H&M, and Mango

-The fall/winter 2025 runway season has officially come to a close, but that in no way means our attention paid to its contents is waning.
-It's quite the contrary actually.
-In the six months between the shows ending and fall's pieces arriving in stores, there's a lot of prep to do, including putting together what you clicked on this story for: a list of ways to shop the runways' most talked-about trends.
+The fall/winter 2025season is inching closer and closer, and we've never been more excited for the fashion crowd's favorite season.
+Our eyes were peeled on the runways and in the six months between the shows ending and fall's pieces arriving in stores, there's a lot of prep to do, including putting together what you clicked on this story for: a list of ways to shop the runways' most talked-about trends.

 Come fall, when the actual items that debuted on the runways become available, I fully support you making a few well-thought-out, substantial investments.
-Right now, though, when you have to get creative about how to re-create your favorite moments from the shows in New York, Milan, and Paris, there's no reason why you shouldn't save a few bucks, especially when so many of fall's top trends are already available at Zara, Mango, and H&M at shockingly affordable prices.
-Below, find plaid, funnel necks, elevated slippers, and more trends from the fall/winter 2025 fashion season for far less than you'll find them in August and September.
+Right now, though, when you have to get creative about how to re-create your favorite moments from the shows in New York, Milan, and Paris, there's no reason you shouldn't save a few bucks, especially when so many of fall's top trends are already available at Zara, Mango, and H&M at shockingly affordable prices.
+Below, find plaid, funnel necks, elevated slippers, and more trends from the fall/winter 2025 fashion season.
 You're welcome.

 Plaid's Prime

 I'll be honest.
 I didn't see plaid's resurgence coming.
-Sure, there were signs at The Row and Bottega Veneta, but the print was everywhere during fashion month, popping up seemingly out of nowhere to, at least in my head, replace leopard print at the top of the print totem pole.
+Sure, there were signs at The Row and Bottega Veneta, but the print was everywhere during fashion month, popping up seemingly out of nowhere to, at least in my head, replace leopard print.
 Kallmeyer, Calvin Klein, Bally, Burberry, and more leaned into the outdoorsy pattern, breathing new life into the dated print.

 Shop plaid: